hack3rs.ca network-security

 ethical-use-and-defense-scope

-Use Aircrack-ng only in authorized wireless labs or approved assessments.
-Many functions are intrusive and can disrupt networks, clients, or services if misused.
+Use Aircrack-ng only in authorized wireless labs or explicitly approved assessments.
+Several functions in the suite are actively intrusive — they can disrupt client associations, degrade service, and affect networks you did not intend to touch.

 tool-history-origin-and-purpose